-We have a substantial number of authorized common and preferred shares available for future issuance that could cause dilution of our stockholders' interest, adversely impact the rights of holders of our common stock and cause our stock price to decline.
+We have a substantial number of authorized shares of common and preferred stock available for future issuance that could cause dilution of our stockholders' interest, adversely impact the rights of holders of our common stock and cause our stock price to decline.

 We have a total of 100,000,000 shares of common stock and 5,000,000 shares of preferred stock authorized for issuance.
-As of March 1, 2021 we had 95,896,246 shares of common stock and 4,953,000 shares of preferred stock available for issuance.
-As of March 1, 2021, we have reserved 994,045 shares of our common stock for issuance under our 2019 Equity Incentive Plan and 64,277 shares of our common stock for issuance under our Employee Stock Purchase Plan and 691,173 additional shares available for future grants of awards under our stock incentive plan as well as warrants for 1,419,648 shares of our common stock outstanding at prices ranging from \$9.40 to \$46.90 per warrant share.
+As of December 31, 2021, we had 95,771,831 shares of common stock and 4,953,000 shares of preferred stock available for issuance.
+As of December 31, 2021, we have reserved 961,450 shares of our common stock for issuance under our 2019 Equity Incentive Plan and 25,715 shares of our common stock for issuance under our Employee Stock Purchase Plan and 602,077 additional shares available for future grants of awards under our 2019 Equity Incentive Plan as well as warrants for 1,404,648 shares of our common stock outstanding at prices ranging from \$9.40 to \$46.90 per warrant share.
+As of December 31, 2021, the aggregate number of shares of common stock that may be issued through conversion of all of the outstanding Series B Preferred Stock is 7,833,334.
 Provided that we have a sufficient number of unreserved authorized capital stock available, we may seek financing that could result in the issuance of additional shares of our capital stock and/or rights to acquire additional shares of our capital stock.
 We may also make acquisitions that result in issuances of additional shares of our capital stock.
 Those additional issuances of capital stock could result in substantial dilution of our existing stockholders.
-Furthermore, the book value per share of our common stock at the time of such exercise or conversion.
+Furthermore, the book value per share of our common stock may be reduced.
+This reduction would occur if the exercise price of any issued warrants, the conversion price of any convertible notes or the conversion ratio of any issued preferred stock is lower than the book value per share of our common stock at the time of such exercise or conversion.
 Additionally, new investors in any subsequent issuances of our securities could gain rights, preferences and privileges senior to those of holders of common stock.